J2G8W/UbiForm/Readme.md

 ninja (or make)
 ```

-Additionally, there are three options related to cmake:
+Additionally, there are multiple options related to cmake:
 * \-DBUILD_TESTS=On          => Build the tests in the google test framework (run_tests.exe)
 * \-DBUILD_EXAMPLES=On       => Build the example programs as executables (they are further documented within the examples folder)
 * \-DBUILD_SOUND_EXAMPLES=On => Build the music player program (requires the installation of SFML on the host system)
 * \-DBUILD_EVALUATION=On     => Build the evaluation programs which were used to evaluate the performance of the program
+* \-DVIEW_STD_OUTPUT=Off     => Turn off the textual output given by UbiForm as default (default on)

 ## Usage Examples
 There are a couple of small examples provided in the examples directory, and some more fleshed out examples in the following GitHub repos: